HTML Refresher and Detailed Study - Table of Contents for Post Series

 Introduction

-This is an ongoing refresher on HTML topics that I had quickly studied perhaps in end 2024 and early 2025, and then referred to when needed for software development learning or work I was doing.
+This is a refresher on HTML topics that I had quickly studied perhaps in end 2024 and early 2025, and then referred to when needed for software development learning or work I was doing.

 So it is a refresher cum detailed study.
-I have put up a a series of longish blog posts related to this HTML refresher and detailed study, with each post having a Contents section with internal links to the sections.
-This page is an index page having all the Contents of all the posts in the series with the internal links going directly to the related section in the post.
+I have put up a series of longish blog posts related to this HTML refresher and detailed study, with each post having a Contents section with internal links to the sections.
+This post lists all the Contents of all the posts in the series with the internal links going directly to the related section in the post.

 HTML Refresher and Detailed Study - Part 1